rjros/Fully-Actuated-UAV/README.md

-# PX4 Autopilot modified for fully actuated system {Work in Progress}
+# PX4 Autopilot modified for fully actuated system (Work in Progress)

 Modified version of the release version of the PX4-Autopilot firmware, using the existing control allocation method.